 Make sure your camera is compatible with this lens.
-On my D7200 there's no problem, but with my D7100, I have to set Auto Distortion Control to OFF.
+On my D7200 and D7500s there's no problem, but with my D7100, I had to set Auto Distortion Control to OFF.
 I'm sure Nikon will issue a firmware upgrade.

 After a two day rental, I sent it back and decided to buy one.
 It arrived today, two days later.reviewed July 27th, 2017 (purchased for $307)

 With the rented lens I took dozens of sets of six images each...10, 12, 14, 16, 18 and 20mm...from fixed positions to see which focal lengths render the best composition.
 With good subjects to begin with...our local mountain canyons, over a mountain lake, at a nearby Spanish mission, gnarly tree branches and roots, and indoors...most of the best are at 10 to 14mm, optimizing, to my taste, at 12mm.
 The important thing is that this lens does well throughout its focal range, whatever your taste.
 It's easier to get good final images at the longer end of the focal length range, although more dramatic ones at the shorter end.

 Autofocus is very fast and accurate, but not quite as fast as with the other two AF-P DX lenses I have, although it's faster than any of my AF-S lenses.
 Yes, you have to have one of the most recent Nikon cameras.
 But all of these AF-P lenses, including this one, work perfectly with my D7200 and D7500s.
 I haven tried it on my D3300 backup camera yet, but I'm sure it'll work fine, just as the other two do.